-Elizabeth holds a Master's degree in War Studies from King’s College London, where she was a Simon O’Dwyer Russell prize-winner (2013).
+Elizabeth studied for both her Masters and ESRC-funded PhD at War Studies at King’s College London and was a Simon O’Dwyer Russell prize-winner (2013).
 Elizabeth also has a BA degree in German and Philosophy from Wadham College, Oxford University.
 She also has more than fifteen years’ experience in radio journalism, where she worked in production, reporting and feature-making, mainly for BBC Radio Four.